 “At least I don’t have to take any medications,” she recalls thinking.
 “All I have to do is change my diet.”

 Back then, it sounded simple.
 Stop consuming gluten, a protein in wheat, barley and rye products, and she’d get better.
 Her GI doctor explained that whenever her immune system detected the protein’s presence, it went on the attack, damaging the villi – tiny, hair-like projections that line her small intestine and act as gate-keepers for nutrients to enter the rest of her body.

-But Clerx, now 19 and a sophomore at Harvard University studying biology and Spanish, has since learned that having celiac disease, which affects about 1 percent of the population, it is not so simple after all.
+But Clerx, who is now at Harvard University studying biology and Spanish, has since learned that having celiac disease, which affects about 1 percent of the population, it is not so simple after all.

 “Products are more expensive, and I have to be hyperaware of what I put in my mouth every day, every minute of the day, no matter where I am,” she said.
 “It means I can’t be spur of the moment in social situations.
 I have to plan every little thing in advance.”

 In her freshman year, she had to inform the cafeteria staff in her residence 24 hours in advance of her gluten-free menu choices and the times she would be in to eat them.